borisbenedikter/docker-tutorial/README.md

 To push the image to Docker Hub, you need to:

-1. Create an account on the Docker Hub website
+1. Create an account on the [Docker Hub website](https://hub.docker.com/).
 2. Create a repository with any name `repo_name` (e.g., `random-matrix-generator`)
 3. Log into the Docker Hub from the command line